“Is _____ included in the elimination phase of the Autoimmune Protocol?”

 The list is also by no means exhaustive, but hopefully you get the idea of the types of foods that are to be avoided and the most common ones in their category.
 Don’t see a food you were curious about?
 Read below to ask a question, or read our answers to others.

-Here is a preview of the guides you get emailed to you when you sign up for our newsletter:
+Here is a preview of the guides you get emailed to you when you by signing up here:

 Still have a question about a food not on the list?